kauppim/python-mazegame/README.md

 ## What works or doesn't

- * Generating mazes
+ * Generating mazes:
- ** well, at least for most of the time.
-Sometimes the algorithm may never end ** Solvability of the mazes is not guaranteed
+Sometimes the algorithm may never reach an end.
+Solvability of the generated mazes is not guaranteed.
  * Saving and loading mazes from text files
  * Playing the game
  * Graphics
  * Command engine
  * Algorithm to solve mazes
- ** this doen't work for mazes loaded from files.
+Solver algorithm doen't work for mazes loaded from files.
 Also the solution visualizer isn't that visual.

 ## Project architecture